dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 image.

 Docker is able to build an image by reading instructions from a text file.
-The official term for that file is called Dockerfile.
+The official term for that is Dockerfile.

 We will not be covering the manual process in this presentation, because honestly we personally have not had a reason to use it in practice.